 rc (on Linux operating systems of various flavours) or Mewburn

 rc (on FreeBSD, TrueOS, DragonFly BSD, NetBSD, and so forth).

 MariaDB directly included a script for Debian-flavour van Smoorenbug

-Both MariaDB and MySQL directly included an attempt at a more generic van Smoorenburg
+MariaDB, MySQL, and Percona all directly included an attempt at a more generic van Smoorenburg

 rc script, named

 mysql.server (as documented by Oracle).